Living Museums: young people shaping culture and heritage (2021)

-Funded by the National Lottery Heritage Fund, the Living Museums project takes an in-depth look at how the museum sector can appeal to and engage young people aged between 14 and 21.
+Funded by the National Lottery Heritage Fund (NHLF) and with support from Historic Environment Scotland, the Living Museums project takes an in-depth look at how the museum sector can appeal to and engage young people aged between 14 and 21.

 Through our previous Heritage Hunters project we discovered that young people are less likely to get involved in or visit museums.

 Living Museums is an opportunity to address this, and to reflect on our evolving understandings and perceptions of heritage.

 - Examines the barriers that young people experience when accessing museums

 - Explores what things could improve the situation